 One of the beautiful things about this medicine is that it works in different ways, on different bodily systems depending on how it’s done.
 Acupuncture can affect neurotransmitters such as serotonin, dopamine, and cytokines.
 It can involve the body’s own opioid neuropeptides such as enkephalins and endorphins.
 It initiates purinergic signaling which is part of the regulatory process in all tissues and organ systems which explains why we don’t always have to put the needle exactly where the problem is.
 It has an effect on the brain and nervous system, too.
 It can decrease activity in the limbic system and modulate parasympathetic activity which is, in part, why it’s so awesome for stress related problems and tissue healing.
 If you want more information, a good place to look is https://www.evidencebasedacupuncture.org/acupuncture-scientific-evidence/

 In PA, all acupuncturists must have a minimum of a Master’s Degree in Acupuncture to practice.
 I happen to have gone longer and obtained a Doctorate as well as a post-graduate certificate in herbal medicine.
 That’s six years of graduate school for me, plus three rather hellish board exams.
 Please don’t assume that someone can watch a few YouTube videos or attend a weekend seminar and then go stick needles in people.
-If you want to do acupuncture, fantastic!
-Go to school and get your degree in acupuncture, you can do a lot of good in this world with the education.

 Your appointment time is reserved just for you.
 Late cancellation or missed visit leaves a hole in the practitioner's day that could have been filled by another patient.
 As such, we require 24 hours’ notice for any cancellations or changes to your appointment.
 Patients who provide less than 24 hours’ notice, or miss their appointment, will be charged a cancellation fee.